 - You or someone in your family has been beaten, abused or threatened with harm by a husband, wife, partner, ex-partner or other member of the household.

-- Applications for Emergency Services may be accepted on the first floor of 158 Pearl Street, OR at the Temporary Assistance Specialized (TAS) teams unit, which as of July 28, 2014 will be re-located to Room 230 of the Rath Building, 95 Franklin Street; from the 6th floor of Hens & Kelly Building, 478 Main Street, Buffalo.
+- Applications for Emergency Services may be accepted on the first floor of 158 Pearl Street, OR at the Temporary Assistance Specialized (TAS) teams unit, which as of July 28, 2014 was re-located to Room 230 of the Rath Building, 95 Franklin Street, from the 6th floor of Hens & Kelly Building, 478 Main Street, Buffalo.
 To contact the Emergency Services Unit by phone, call (716) 858-6265.

+Updated. - You or someone in your family has been beaten, abused or threatened with harm by a husband, wife, partner, ex-partner or other member of the household.

+- Applications for Emergency Services should be filed on the first floor of 478 Main Street, Buffalo.
+To contact the Emergency Services Unit by phone, call (716) 858-6265.
+This unit had previously been located on the first floor of 478 Main St., and re-located effective October 15, 2018.